fpelliccioni/fpelliccioni.github.io/_posts/2014-10-05-writing-min-function-part5.md

 Thoughts like this are wrong.
 The first thing you have to think is: What is the definition of *min*?
-Remember this is Computer Science.
+Remember, this is Computer Science, we deal non-identical things.

 Think!.
 What are our options?
 There are three ways a library can implement *min*: